yingweiwo

 Additional Infomation

-Metaxalone is used as an adjunct to rest, physical therapy, analgesics, and other measures for the relief of discomfort associated with acute, painful musculoskeletal conditions. /Included in US product label/
+Metasadone may be used as an adjunct to rest, physical therapy, analgesia, and other measures to relieve discomfort caused by acute painful musculoskeletal disorders. /US product label contains/

 Drug Warnings